Aask42/NameGrid/README.md

 ### Data Format

 Each nametag entry requires three fields:
-- `name`: Participant's full name
+- `attendeeName`: Participant's full name
-- `Role`: Job title, organization, or role
+- `companyName`: Job title, organization, or role
-- `Tagline_Mod`: Event name, department, or custom tagline
+- `eventName`: Event name, department, or custom tagline

 ## Font Options

 NameGrid supports customizable fonts to match your event's branding and accessibility needs.
 The script uses two fonts that you can easily change:

 ### Primary Font (font_1)
 Used for names, roles, and taglines.
-Update the path at line 13 in [`generate.py`](generate.py:13).
+Update the path at line 25 in [`generate.py`](generate.py:25).

 **Recommended Options:**
 - **Dyslexie Bold** - A premium dyslexia-friendly font designed to improve readability